Etan, Kusagi Gani be yegborolo yan FOMWAN yi (The history, structure and educational activities of FOMWAN)

 Citation (published version)Kurfi, M. H., Hauwa U., Ngom, F., and Castro, E. (2020).
 African Ajami Library: Gender in Nigerian Ajami Manuscripts.
 Boston: Boston University Libraries: http://hdl.handle.net/2144/41953.

-This manuscript documents the history, structure and educational activities of FOMWAN, Minna – Niger State chapter.
-The Federation of Muslim Women’s Associations in Nigeria (FOMWAN) is an umbrella association to all Muslim women’s organizations in the country.
-FOMWAN's vision is for a world where women are empowered to be role models in making impacts in religious and secular matters.
-The association’s mission is a world where women are educated and equipped for an equitable and peaceful society.
-FOMWAN was established in the town of Minna in 1985, and is also where the founding member, Late Hajiya Aisha Lemu, lived.
-This particular state chapter (Niger) has developed comparatively better than other states, especially in terms of educational development.
-This is because, FOMWAN Minna has one of the largest comprehensive schools that are independently run by the association and approved by the state ministry of education.
-Their schools have received various awards of excellence, and are known for their state of art best practices, conducive learning environment, and well-trained staff.
+This document deals with the history, structure and educational activities of FOMWAN, Minna – Niger State chapter.
+The Federation of Muslim Women’s Associations in Nigeria (FOMWAN) is an umbrella association of all Muslim women’s organizations in the country.
+FOMWAN's vision is for a world where women are empowered to be role models who can have positive in religious and secular matters.
+The association’s mission is a world where women are educated and prepared for an equitable and peaceful society.
+FOMWAN was established in the town of Minna in 1985 where the founding member, Late Hajiya Aisha Lemu, lived.
+This particular state chapter (Niger) has developed comparatively better than the chapters in other states, especially in terms of educational development.
+This is because FOMWAN Minna has one of the largest comprehensive schools that are independently run by the association and approved by the state ministry of education.
+Their schools have received numerous awards of excellence and are well-known for their state of the art best practices, conducive learning environment, and well-trained staff.
 The document was published in 2019.

 The entire manuscript is available for download as a single PDF file.
 Higher-resolution images may be available upon request.
-For technical assistance, please contact email@example.com.
+For technical assistance, please contact firstname.lastname@example.org.
 Fieldwork Team: Dr. Mustapha Hashim Kurfi (Principal Investigator), Hauwa Usman (Local Project Manager), Alhaji Abubakar Maikudi Aishat (General Field Facilitator).
-Technical Team: Prof. Fallou Ngom (Project Director and the Former Director of African Studies Center), and Eleni Castrol (Technical Lead, BU Libraries).
+Technical Team: Prof. Fallou Ngom (Project Director and the Former Director of African Studies Center), and Eleni Castro (Technical Lead, BU Libraries).
 These collections of Gender in Nigerian Ajami Manuscripts are copied as part of the African Studies Center’s Ajami Library.
 Access Condition and Copyright: These materials are subject to copyright.
 All rights reserved to the author.
-For use, distribution or reproduction contact Professor Fallou Ngom (firstname.lastname@example.org).
+For use, distribution or reproduction contact Professor Fallou Ngom (email@example.com).
 Materials in this web edition may be cited as: Kurfi, M. H., Hauwa U., Ngom, F., and Castro, E. (2020).
 African Ajami Library: Gender in Nigerian Ajami Manuscripts.
 Boston: Boston University Libraries: http://hdl.handle.net/2144/41953.
-For Inquiries: Please Contact Professor Fallou Ngom (email@example.com).Provenance / Custodial history: This manuscript is owned by Alhaji Abubakar Maikudi Aishat, who wrote the manuscript in Nupe Ajami for his love and passion for the advancement of Ajami.
-The manuscript is complete and is numbered.
-The scribe used the Mashriqi variant of orthography.
+For Inquiries: Please Contact Professor Fallou Ngom (firstname.lastname@example.org).Provenance / Custodial history: This document is owned by Alhaji Abubakar Maikudi Aishat.
+He wrote it in Nupe Ajami due to his love and passion for the advancement of Ajami.
+The text is complete and numbered.
+The writer used the Mashriqi script.

 RightsThese materials are subject to copyright.
 All rights reserved to the author.
 For use, distribution or reproduction contact Professor Fallou Ngom (email@example.com).